danj3/blockwrite/README.md

 ## Compilation

 The Makefile is known good on OS X but requires linux popt (available via brew).
+On linux popt-dev is required.